IGVF-DACC/igvf-metadata-submitter/README.md

 ### Endpoints

 There are two endpoints for READ and WRITE.
-READ actions (GET, getting profile schema JSON) send requests to the READ endpoint and WRITE actions (PATCH, POST, PUT/REPLACE) send requests to the WRITE endpoint.
+READ actions (GET, getting profile schema JSON) send requests to the READ endpoint and WRITE actions (PATCH, POST, PUT) send requests to the WRITE endpoint.

 ### Profile